eternaltyro/openstack-advanced-guide/havana/keystone.md

 For example, `Manager` and `Developer` may be the roles present in a system with the manager role holding the privilege to create and delete users and developer role merely being able to access compute and storage components.
 Then, a user alice whose assigned role is Manager will automatically be able to create new users.
 A user Bob whose assigned role is Developer will only be able to create and delete new instances.

+## AuthZ / AuthN

+## Keystone Concepts

+Project and Tenants are the same.

 ## Installing keystone

 The following commands install keystone, keystone client and the python bindings for PostgreSQL.